jackblandin/jackblandin/content/paper_summaries/finn-levine-2016.md

 summary = "Presents an algorithm (GCL) that is capable of learning arbitrary nonlinear cost functions.
 GCL also improves scalability to high-dimensional state and action spaces using an iterative (importance) sample-based method for estimating partition function Z in the MaxEntIRL formulation."
 +++

+### Summary
+Presents an algorithm (GCL) that is capable of learning arbitrary nonlinear cost functions.
+GCL also improves scalability to high-dimensional state and action spaces using an iterative (importance) sample-based method for estimating partition function Z in the MaxEntIRL formulation.

 ### Source
 [Finn, Chelsea, Sergey Levine, and Pieter Abbeel.
 "Guided cost learning: Deep inverse optimal control via policy optimization."
 International conference on machine learning.
 2016.](http://www.jmlr.org/proceedings/papers/v48/finn16.pdf)